(Photo: Luke Sharrett for NRDC Action Fund)

 One of the most exciting components of the Reinventing Metro plan is the inclusion of Bus Rapid Transit (BRT) service, which can deliver the same quality of service as a train at a fraction of the cost.
 These systems don’t require rail lines or tunnels, but can be as fast and reliable as trains because of features like all-door boarding, payment before you enter the bus, traffic signal priority to reduce buses’ time stopped at red lights, and designated shelters and stations.

-So, when you go to the ballot box this March – remember you have the opportunity to support the fight against climate change by voting yes on Issue 7.
+So, when you are filling out your absentee ballot – remember you have the opportunity to support the fight against climate change by voting yes on Issue 7.
 It is the first step towards a more sustainable transportation system for the Cincinnati region.

 Paid for by NRDC Action Fund, Inc.